willis936/nixie-clock-ice/README.md

 git -C pico-sdk submodule update --init lib/tinyusb
 ```

+Run these commands until the output stops changing.
+Running them once is likely not sufficient.

 See the "Using the SDK" section of the pico iCE "Getting Started" page.

 https://pico-ice.tinyvision.ai/md_getting_started.html